unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

 ##### Syntax

 * **The filesystem to be repaired must be unmounted**, otherwise, the resulting filesystem may be inconsistent or corrupt.
-For unRAID, start the array in Maintenance mode.
+For Unraid, start the array in Maintenance mode.

 ```shell